T3aHat/Chat_Translator_for_DeepL/README.md

-# YouTube™ Chat Translator for DeepL
+# Chat Translator for DeepL

 [How to use (YouTube) ](https://www.youtube.com/watch?v=8nhYxoAYdio)